zzfima/DesignPatternEveryDay/CreationalDesignPatterns/Factory/Factory/Theory.md

 and based on the data provided, if we have to create and return the object of one of the subclasses, then we need to use the Factory Design Pattern in C#.

-In the Factory Design pattern, we create an object without exposing the object creation logic to the client and the client will refer to the newly created object using a common interface.
+In the Factory Design pattern, we create an object <u>without exposing the object creation logic</u> to the client and the client will refer to the newly created object using a common interface.
 The basic principle behind the factory design pattern is that, at run time, we get an object of a similar type based on the parameter we pass.